Paul-Andre/Java-Bytecode-Optimization/README.md

 Our set of optimizations **reduced bytecode size by 32%** on the hidden tests, which by far exceeded the score of all other teams, including those from previous years.

-The optimizations are in [`JOOSA-src/patterns.h`](JOOSA-src/patterns.h).
+Our optimizations are in [`JOOSA-src/patterns.h`](JOOSA-src/patterns.h).
 These are "peephole" optimization patterns, meaning that the optimizer will try to apply each optimization pattern, one after the other, starting at every position in the bytecode, and will continue doing so in a loop until no more optimizations can be performed.

 We put a lot of attention to the correctness of each individual optimization, and to making sure that the whole set, when taken altogether, will halt.
 In-depth explanations are included as comments for each optimization.